Skip to main content

 • the human or system the actor worked on behalf of,

-• the resource, operation, and state cursor.
+• the model, operation, and state cursor.

 For agent work, this is what lets an audit surface answer: “what changed, who authorized it, which run did it, and what state was it based on?”